-- The applicant has an immediate right to possession and has had this right throughout the period of unlawful occupation; - The respondents entered the premises as trespassers; - The application is issued within 28 days of the date when the owner first knew, or ought reasonably to have known, that the respondents were in occupation.
+- They are only claiming possession; - The applicant has an immediate right to possession and has had this right throughout the period of unlawful occupation; - The respondents entered the premises as trespassers; - The application is issued within 28 days of the date when the owner first knew, or ought reasonably to have known, that the respondents were in occupation.
 On discovery of an unlawful occupant the owner of the premises may, within 28 days, serve a notice of intention to commence proceedings on the alleged squatter(s) before applying to the county court for an IPO; occupiers must be given at least 48 hours notice.
 The occupier(s) may make written representations to the court; their arguments will be taken into account before an IPO is granted but if they do not file an affidavit to defend the proceedings they lose the right to attend the hearing.
 The hearing date for an IPO must be set not less than three days after an application for an IPO is made.
 If an interim possession order is refused, the case will be referred to the existing summary possession procedures.
 If an order is granted it must be served on the occupiers within 48 hours and at that point the occupiers have 24 hours to leave the premises.
 An occupier with a right of occupation may apply to the court to have the order set aside, provided he or she has obeyed the order and left the premises.

-The 1994 Act22 has made it an offence to make a false or misleading statement in order to obtain an IPO in civil proceedings to remove squatters from premises.23 This provision is intended to protect lawful occupiers from unscrupulous landlords who try to use the interim possession procedure to evict them.
-The Act also makes it a criminal offence for a person who is the subject of an interim order to fail to leave the premises concerned with 24 hours of the order being granted, or to enter the premises again as a trespasser within one year.24 If squatters refuse to leave the premises the landlord may ask the police to arrest them; there is no need to apply for a warrant or wait for the county court bailiffs to remove them.
+The 1994 Act21 made it an offence to make a false or misleading statement in order to obtain an IPO in civil proceedings to remove squatters from premises.22 This provision is intended to protect lawful occupiers from unscrupulous landlords who try to use the interim possession 19 Wirral BC v Smith [1982] 43 P & CR 312 20 The County Court (Amendment No 2) Rules 1995 SI 1995/1582 21 Received Royal Assent on 3 November 1994 procedure to evict them.
+The Act also makes it a criminal offence for a person who is the subject of an interim order to fail to leave the premises concerned with 24 hours of the order being granted, or to enter the premises again as a trespasser within one year.23 If squatters refuse to leave the premises the landlord may ask the police to arrest them; there is no need to apply for a warrant or wait for the county court bailiffs to remove them.
 The 1994 Act did not made squatting in either residential or commercial premises an automatic criminal offence.
 A useful fact-sheet on IPOs can be found online.